pauloskelesidhs-ctrl/EconomicPolicy/README.md

 # EconomicPolicy
-I am recently working on a project that depicts three basic macroeconomic models of Economic Policy ( AD-AS , IS-LM , IS-MP) and the Solow Growth Model.
-The basic idea was born from my research paper on Greece’s long-run economic growth analysis through the Solow model — particularly the path of recovery since the 2009 financial crisis.
+I am recently working on a project that depicts four basic macroeconomic models of Economic Policy ( AD-AS , IS-LM , IS-MP ,Solow Growth Model).The basic idea was born from my research paper on Greece’s long-run economic growth analysis through the Solow model — particularly the path of recovery since the 2009 financial crisis.

 ➡️It helps students and teachers explore:
 - fiscal policy